OpenZeppelin/openzeppelin-contracts-upgradeable/README.md

 ## Contribute

 OpenZeppelin Contracts exists thanks to its contributors.
-There are many ways you can participate and help build high quality software.
+There are many ways you can participate and help build high-quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License